Execution of Quintin Jones

-Quintin Phillippe Jones (July 15, 1979 – May 19, 2021) was an American man from Livingston, Texas, who was executed for the 1999 killing of his great aunt, Berthena Bryant.
-Bryant's family and 183,344 other people petitioned Texas Governor Greg Abbott for clemency to commute his death sentence to a life sentence.
+Quintin Phillippe Jones (July 15, 1979 – May 19, 2021) was an American man from Livingston, Texas, who was executed for the 1999 killing of his great-aunt, Berthena Bryant.
+Bryant's family and over 120,000 other people petitioned Texas Governor Greg Abbott for clemency to commute his death sentence to a life sentence.
 He was executed on May 19, 2021, the first execution by the state of Texas in 10 months and only the second since the beginning of the COVID-19 pandemic in March 2020.
 He was executed without any media presence.

 Biography

 Jones experienced 'brutal conditions' during his childhood, suffering neglect by his parents, sexual assault by his siblings, and extreme poverty.
 His mother threatened him with a gun, and when he was seven years old his older siblings forced him to have sex with his stepsister.
 He shot himself twice, once in the hand to placate gang members and later in the chest in a suicide attempt.
 He became addicted to drugs by his early teens.
+Prosecutors who got death penalty conviction for Jones argued that death penalty was justified for Jones because Jones had a violent history, including assaulting teachers.

 Crimes

-On September 11, 1999, Jones murdered his great aunt, 83-year-old Berthena Bryant, bludgeoning her to death with a baseball bat.
+On September 11, 1999, Jones murdered his great-aunt, 83-year-old Berthena Bryant, bludgeoning her to death with a baseball bat.
 Afterwards, he stole her money in order to purchase cocaine.
 He was high on heroin and cocaine during the murder.

 Jones also admitted to participating in the murders of Clark Peoples, 27, and Marc Sanders, 19, in June 1999.
 However, he placed most of the blame for those murders on another man, Riky Roosa.
 The murders were mentioned by the prosecution in their arguments for a death sentence.
 Roosa was convicted of two counts of capital murder and sentenced to life in prison.
 He will become eligible for parole on September 21, 2039.

 Trial

 Jones admitted to the killing during the trial and showed remorse.
 The Bryant family gave evidence in the trial of Jones's mental illness and addiction.
 Jones was sentenced to death and spent 20 years on death row with 23 hours a day in solitary confinement.

 Michael Mowla, Jones's attorney, later filed a habeas corpus motion in Texas state court, arguing that prosecutors gave unscientific testimony during the trial, violating Jones's rights.
-Texas state law only allows the death penalty on the argument of “future dangerousness”, and Jones had no record of violence in prison.
+Texas state law only allows the death penalty on the argument of "future dangerousness", and Jones had no record of violence in prison.

 The Austin American-Statesman has highlighted racial bias in his sentencing.
 They have compared Jones's sentence to that of Roosa, who is white and was given a life sentence with the possibility of parole after being convicted of murdering two people.
 Jones, who is black, was sentenced to death for one murder.